JcoProjectTeam/JcoProjectPage/languageSpecification/getCollection.md

 # Get Collection instruction
-Substitutes the *current collection* with a new collection retrieved:
+Retrieves a *collection* from a connected database that becomes the new *current collection*:
  1. from the Intermediate Results database;
  2. from a NoSQL repository previuosly declared by means of the [Use DB](/languageSpecification/useDb.md) instruction;
  3. from the Internet.